redaelkate/AIscraper/README.md

 - Dynamic data processing with Python and Streamlit.
 - Direct download capabilities for extracted data in various formats.
 - Attended mode.
-- AI-powered data extraction using models like OpenAI GPT, Google Gemini, and Llama.
+- AI-powered data extraction using models like OpenAI GPT, Google Gemini.

 ### Prerequisites